 I understand that a person who visits the country or plans to visit for a few days, may have a very different concept of the social security of the native living in the country, many individual experiences also influence, I have over 30 years living in the Dominican Republic and I can explain from my perspective some things about social security, maybe this information is useful for you.

-If you want to know more tips about the security in the Dominican Republic, I wrote a topic about it, you can read it at this link: https://www.kiskeyalife.com/security-in-the-dominican-republic-updated-guide-and-local-tips-for-tourist/
+If you want to know more tips about security in the Dominican Republic, I wrote a topic about it, you can read it at this link: http://www.kiskeyalife.com/security-in-the-dominican-republic-updated-guide-and-local-tips-for-tourist/

 Recently I read an article where they cataloged the Dominican Republic as one of the 3 most dangerous countries to walk at night, I was really surprised; I think many people including Dominicans could assert such information (paranoid thinking), from my perspective that information is exaggerated.